ProsperousRF/100DaysOfPython/Day1/day-1-2-exercise/README.md

 # Instructions

 Look at the code in the code editor on the left.
-There are errors in all of the lines of code.
+There are errors in all the lines of code.
 Fix the code so that it runs without errors.

 **Warning:** The output in your program should match the example output shown below exactly, character for character, even spaces and symbols should be identical, otherwise the tests won't pass.